ahadullabaig/Bean/README.md

 Select from 5 built-in event types or start from scratch.

 ### Step 2: Input Your Notes
+Choose between two input methods:
-Paste your raw, unstructured event notes.
-Example:
+- **Text Notes**: Paste your raw, unstructured event notes
+- **Audio Recording**: Record your notes directly in the browser

+Example input:
 > "We conducted a Machine Learning Workshop on 25th January 2024.
 Dr. Sharma was the speaker.
 Around 85 students attended..."

 ### Step 3: Verify Extracted Facts
 Review the **Smart Form** pre-filled by the Auditor.
-Edit any incorrect values using the intuitive grouped layout.
+Edit any incorrect values including:
+- Event details (title, date, venue)
+- People (coordinators, judges, speakers)
+- Winners (with editable team details for competitions)

-### Step 4: Generate & Download
+### Step 4: Generate and Download
 Watch the Ghostwriter draft your narrative, then the Critic verifies for hallucinations.
-Download your polished `.docx` report.
+Download your report as:
+- **DOCX** — Editable Word document
+- **PDF** — Print-ready format

 ### Step 5: Save as Template (Optional)
 Save successful report structures for future use.